Judge orders Lynn Tilton to turn over Zohar loan fund documents

-WILMINGTON, Del., Oct 26 (Reuters) - A Delaware judge on Wednesday ordered Lynn Tilton's Patriarch Partners to turn over documents detailing the complex holdings of $2.5 billion distressed debt funds that the embattled investor lost control of this year.
+WILMINGTON, Del.
+(Reuters) - A Delaware judge on Wednesday ordered Lynn Tilton's Patriarch Partners to turn over documents detailing the complex holdings of $2.5 billion distressed debt funds that the embattled investor lost control of this year.

 Tilton created the loan vehicles known as the Zohar funds more than a decade ago.
 The three funds have financed her investments in ailing companies such as Dura Automotive Systems, earning her the title of "Diva of Distressed."